 The number of Kindergarten candidates tested each year is limited to approximately 175 for the 42 places available in our Kindergarten class.
 The list of candidates to be tested is determined as follows:

 - The names of all SJS community candidates are placed on the list of children to be tested.
 SJS community candidates are defined as children who have a sibling attending or who graduated from St. John's and children of alumni, faculty, and staff.

-- Names of new-family candidates are then added to the list according to the date of application, or at the discretion of the School, until the list contains approximately 175 names.
+- Names of new-family candidates are then added to the list according to the date of Future Kindergarten Inquiry, or at the discretion of the School, until the list contains approximately 175 names.
 Notification of those to be tested will occur via email.
-If we are unable to test a candidate, the parents will be notified via email.
+If we are unable to test a candidate, the parents/guardians will be notified via email.
 If you need to make an email address change, please contact the Admission Office.
 It is our hope that families of the children we cannot test for Kindergarten will continue their interest in St. John's for other entry points.
-We consider all applications for Grades 1 through 12.
+We consider all applications for Classes 1-11.

 Testing from other evaluators will not be considered when evaluating the student's application.

-An additional testing fee of $300 is due to C.A.T.S. at the time of registration.
-A candidate may not test more than once during the admission season (October through November) and may not test at more than one location.
+An additional testing fee of $325 is due to CATS at the time of registration.
+A candidate may not test more than once during the admission season (August through December) and may not test at more than one location.

 .
 Please visit the CATS website

 for more information on how best to prepare your child for the test.